holistudio/nomocap/README.md

   * Debug mode: off
   * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
   ```
- 3. Go to the `http://127.0.0.1:5000/` in a browser (or whichever address is in the terminal output above).
+ 4. Go to the `http://127.0.0.1:5000/` in a browser (or whichever address is in the terminal output above).
- 4. Press any key on your keyboard to start the video and 2D pose estimations.
-When your video is done playing, click the left mouse button.
-The browser should prompt you with an `arrays.csv` file.
-This contains the joint's 2D locations in the sequence adopted by Human3.6M and the Pose_3D code.
+ 5. The images will automatically be loaded one by one, with PoseNet estimating 2D key joint positions for each.
+Text on the top of the webpage will inform when all the images are processed.
- 5. Save the `arrays.csv` file to the `Pose_3D/input_files/` folder.
+ 6. Click anywhere on the webpage to save the `arrays.csv` file to the `Pose_3D/input_files/` folder.
 Inside that folder there should already be a script, `h5converter.py`, to take the csv file and generate the h5 file needed for the 3D pose estimates.
-(You may need to clean up the csv file, since it will have the first and last video frame as multiple rows.
-The key is to have the same number of rows in the array.csv file as the number of video frame images)
- 6. Change directory to `Pose_3D/input_files/` and run `python h5converter.py`.
+ 7. Change directory to `Pose_3D/input_files/` and run `python h5converter.py`.
 Then you have a `preds.h5` file written.
- 7. Assuming you have the video frame images, you're ready to run the Pose_3D `create_movie.py` code, as described in step 4 in the previous section.
+You're now ready to run the Pose_3D `create_movie.py` code, as described in step 4 in the previous section.

 ### Pose_3DView - Viewing 3D Pose Animations in 3D

 Viewing the 3D poses in a 3D environment can be done with code in `Pose_3DView`.
 Additional instructions can be found in the README in that folder.
 Copy paste `Pose_3D/output_result/vertices.csv` into `Pose_3DView/data/`.

 ## TO-DOS
- - [ ] Re-write sketch.js to estimate 2D poses based on a set image frames as input instead of a video.
+ - [x] Re-write sketch.js to estimate 2D poses based on a set image frames as input instead of a video.
+ - [x] Resolve issues with create_movie.py broken estimations (possibly due to the h5converter.py script)
+ - [ ] Test with a wushu competition video.

 ## References